PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Introduction

 Empirical results from PerturBench show that, surprisingly, simpler model variants could outperform more complex versions.
 For example, ablating the adversarial loss from CPA \citep{lotfollahi2023predicting} and the sparsity constraint from SAMS-VAE \citep{bereket2023modelling} improve \transfer{} task performance.
 This suggests that while strong inductive biases are interesting from a modelling perspective and can be performant in specific test settings, design choices should be rigorously ablated as simpler algorithms can generalize better in practice.

 Motivated by the insights of PerturBench, we seek to design an expressive yet conceptually simple generative model to better capture the heterogeneous cellular responses to perturbations.
-We present PRiMeFlow~\footnote{PRiMe stands for: \textbf{P}erturbation \textbf{R}esponse \textbf{i} \textbf{M}odeling \textbf{e}} which is the first of its kind to apply end-to-end learning principles to flow matching for perturbation response modeling.
+We present PRiMeFlow~\footnote{PRiMe stands for: \textbf{P}erturbation \textbf{R}esponse [\textbf{i}] \textbf{M}od\textbf{e}ling} which is the first of its kind to apply end-to-end learning principles to flow matching for perturbation response modeling.
 We intentionally make the design choice of eliminating the need for fixed pretrained latent embeddings, typically derived from either PCA or single-cell foundation models~\citep{klein2025cellflow, palla2025scalable}.
 While these methods compress expression profiles into more tractable lower-dimensional spaces, they risk losing critical biological signals for accurate downstream prediction, as well as error accumulation in the multi-stage inference pipeline.

 Distinctively, PRiMeFlow directly operates in the gene expression space and employs a U-Net architecture to parameterize the velocity field.
 We formulate our contributions in this work as follows: \begin{enumerate}[left=0pt,nosep,label=(\arabic*)] \item We propose PRiMeFlow, a novel flow matching approach that introduces a straightforward, end-to-end design principle for perturbation response modeling. \item We demonstrate PRiMeFlow's superior distribution-fitting capabilities through extensive experiments within PerturBench against a wide array of baselines.
 Our method achieves significant gains in key distributional metrics, such as the recall of ground truth differentially expressed genes (DEGs), highlighting its ability to accurately model gene expression variance. \item Through ablation studies, we validate our core design choices.
-Specifically, we observe significant gains from three key decisions: parameterizing the velocity field in the gene expression space rather than the latent space, using a U-Net over an MLP, and training with independent coupling instead of optimal transport based coupling. \end{enumerate}
+Specifically, we observe significant gains from three key decisions: parameterizing the velocity field in the gene expression space rather than the latent space, using a U-Net over an MLP, and training with independent coupling instead of optimal transport based coupling. \item We experiment scaling PRiMeFlow to large perturbation data atlas spanning multiple datasets, and through a carefully designed pretraining-finetuning strategy, we demonstrate the outstanding performance of PRiMeFlow on the H1 human embryonic stem cells (hESCs) from the Arc Virtual Cell Challenge~\citep{roohani2025virtual} \end{enumerate}